securechicken/homebridge-freebox-player-delta/README.md

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

-It enables elementary controls (on/off, various apps launch, iOS remote control with volume).
+It enables elementary controls: on/off, Netflix/Youtube apps launch, iOS remote control with volume.

+## Disclaimer
+This plugin is provided to be used as it is within Homebrige by advanced and tech-savvy users, or to serve as a code base for developers.
+The initial developer does not intend to implement additional features, or to offer general support on Homebridge, Apple iOS and Free Player use.
+Issues which prevent elementary and intended functions to work properly will be reviewed and considered.
+Enhancements requests will only be accepted from proposed pull requests.
+Users are free to fork and adapt this code base according to their needs, and in compliance with the license.

 ## Plugin Installation
-Via NPM (or within Homebridge Plugins tab): `npm install -g homebridge-freebox-player-delta`
+Use Homebridge Plugins tab, or NPM: `npm install -g homebridge-freebox-player-delta`

 ## Settings